-Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementing Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Measure For historic built resources, the PI will amend the BETP to include the treatment and mitigation measures identified by the Authority in consultation with the MOA signatories and concurring parties.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementing Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title -inicasure Title For historic built resources, the PI will amend the BETP to include the treatment and mitigation measures identified by the Authority in consultation with the MOA signatories and concurring parties.
 The PI will implement the treatment and mitigation measures accordingly.
-Phase Action Schedule Party Mechanism CUL-MM#2 Halt Work in the Event of an Archaeological Discovery, and Comply with the PA, MOA, ATP, and all State and Federal Laws, as Applicable During construction (any ground-disturbing activities, including cleaning and grubbing) should there be an unanticipated discovery, the contractor will follow the procedures for unanticipated discoveries as stipulated in the PA, MOA, and associated ATP.
+Tilase Action Ochedule T arry Reporting Farty TEXT Mechanism Impact # and impact ritle CUL-MM#2 Halt Work in the Event of an Archaeological Discovery, and Comply with the PA, MOA, ATP, and all State and Federal Laws, as Applicable During construction (any ground-disturbing activities, including cleaning and grubbing) should there be an unanticipated discovery, the contractor will follow the procedures for unanticipated discoveries as stipulated in the PA, MOA, and associated ATP.
 The procedures must also be consistent with the following: the SOI's Standards and Guidelines for Archaeology and Historic Preservation (48 Federal Register 44716-42), as amended; and Guidelines for the Implementation of CEQA, as amended (14 Cal.
 Code Regs.
 Chapter 3, Article 9, §§ 15120-15132).
 Should the discovery include human remains, the Authority will comply with federal and state regulations and guidelines regarding the treatment of human remains, including relevant sections of NAGPRA (§ 3(c)(d)); California Health and Safety Code, Section 8010 et seq.; and Cal.
 Public Res.
 Code Section 5097.98; and consult with the NAHC, tribal groups, and the SHPO.
-In the event of an unanticipated archaeological discovery, the contractor will cease work in the immediate vicinity of the find, based on the direction of the archaeological monitor is present.
-When the archaeological monitor issues the temporary work stoppage, all ground-disturbing construction activities within a 50-foot radius of the discovery will hait immediately for up to 4 hours.
+In the event of an unanticipated archaeological discovery, the contractor will cease work in the immediate vicinity of the find, based on the direction of the archaeological monitor or the apparent location of cultural resources if no monitor is present.
+When the archaeological monitor issues the temporary work stoppage, all ground-disturbing construction activities within a 50-foot radius of the discovery will halt immediately for up to 4 hours.
 If no qualified archaeologist is present, no work can commence until it is approved by the qualified archaeologist in accordance with the MOA, ATP, and monitoring plan.
 The contractor's qualified archaeologist will assess the potential significance of the find and make recommendations for further evaluation and treatment as necessary.
 These steps may include evaluation for the CRHR and NRHP, and necessary treatment to resolve significant impacts if the resource is a historical resource or historic property.
-If, after documentation is reviewed by the Authority, and it determines it is eligible for the CRHR, the Authority will consider preservation in place in the order of priority provided in CEQA Guidelines Section 15126.4(b Construction Reporting During construction Contractor/ Authority Contractor Daily logs during active monitoring ATP/MOA/PA Impact CUL#1: Permanent Disturbance of Unknown Archaeological Resources Impact CUL#2: Permanent Disturbance of a Known Archaeological Resource
+If, after documentation is reviewed by the Authority, and it determines it is a historic property and the SHPO concurs that the resource is eligible for the CRHR Construction Reporting During construction Contractor/ Authority Contractor Daily logs during active monitoring ATP/MOA/PA Impact CUL#1: Permanent Disturbance of Unknown Archaeological Resources Impact CUL#2: Permanent Disturbance of a Known Archaeological Resource